off-border/workflow-assist/README.md

 this will:

-1. update repository
+1.  update repository:

-   if it's not cloned yet
+    -   if it's not cloned yet:

-    - clone repo
+        -   clone repo into `...tasks/.origin` dir

-      if cloned
+    -   if cloned:

-    - pull latest changes
+        -   pull latest changes into `.origin` dir

-2. copy the repo to `~/tasks/TASK-1234` subdir
+2.  copy the local repo to `~/tasks/TASK-1234` subdir

-3. install dependencies (using config.commands.installDeps command)
+3.  install dependencies (using `config.commands.installDeps` command)

 4.  create new branch, named `TASK-1234`
-    - or `task-1234` if the lowecase is specified in config
+    -   or `task-1234` if the lowecase is specified in `config.branches.inLowerCase:true`

 ### start new task derived from specific branch: